Kernix13/pre-code-formatter/RegEx.md

 > Note: I am using a dark theme in VS Code

 Right now in my editor I see 8 colors: 2 blues, 1 gray, 1 white, 1 green/lime green, 1 orange, 1 red, and 1 purple.
-That is from html, css, js, jsx, md, and php code.
+That is from html, css, js, jsx, md, json, and php code.

 1. HTML: white, green, light-blue, blue, and gray (comments)
 1. CSS: HTML colors + red